intelligent-environments-lab/bevo_iaq/README.md

 6. A textbox will appear with the devices password.
 Now when you edit *wpa_supplicant.conf* in step 2 above, use "utexas-iot" as the ssid name and enter the password inside quotation marks with **no spaces** for the password.

 #### Update RPi OS and Python
-Run the two standard updates:
+Run the two lines below:
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade